 Cambridgeshire and Peterborough CCG Governing Body will review report and findings before making its decision.

-Press release on the outcome of the consultation, emphasising the changes made to the procurement following consultation feedback
+Press release on the outcome of the consultation, emphasising the changes made following consultation feedback.

 Communications to be sent via email/letter to stakeholders/and consultation respondents with link to consultation report and outcomes.